 Relevant, Timely Trainings to Multiply Your Impact

 Multiply Minis are live, interactive trainings for ministry leaders to break out of the norm and hear fresh ideas.
 These Minis will encourage, inspire, and resource churches with the most current topics and innovative best practices from practitioners across West Ohio and beyond.

 Each participant will leave the 90-minute webcasts with practical, ready-to-use tools along with “the one big thing” to take home.
 At each Mini, you'll also learn about “Co-Labs”: specialized learning groups designed to help you move from information to action.

-Multiply Minis are open to both clergy and lay:
+Multiply Minis are open and free for both clergy and lay.

 *Space for each Mini is limited to the first 150 participants.